 Application materials required for submission vary.
-Essay length, prompts, and number of recommendations may differ slightly between programs.
+Essay length, prompts, and number of recommendations will differ between programs.
 However, the components of applications to most programs include:

 - Letters of recommendation—Most programs ask for three recommendations; a few ask for more (e.g., Rhodes asks for five to eight, Mitchell asks for four).
 Some programs want letters only from faculty who have taught you or supervised your research.
 Others want recommendations from people who know you from non-academic contexts.
 In all cases, letters for these programs need to be rich in detail, describe your accomplishments, explain what sets you apart from other students, and attest to your suitability as a candidate and for your chosen field.
 Please refer recommenders to these guidelines for writing strong letters of recommendation.

 - Research Proposal/Plan of Study—Some programs, like the Goldwater and NSF, require a research proposal that draws on research you have been doing to suggest directions for research you plan to undertake.
 Some programs, like the Marshall, require you to describe your plans for coursework/research you want to undertake in the program you are applying to.

 - Institutional Endorsement—In addition to nomination, some programs (e.g., Truman, Marshall, Rhodes) require a letter of institutional endorsement.
 This letter provides a comprehensive overview of the applicants and is usually written by the college President, Provost, Dean with the assistance of the National Scholarship Coordinator.